merkle-open/gondel/packages/plugins/media-queries/README.md

 # Known Issues

-The `initMediaQueriesPlugin` has to be called you call `startComponents`.
+The `initMediaQueriesPlugin` has to be called before you call `startComponents`.

 ## License